 The Office of the Medical Director

 Boston EMS is at the forefront of pre-hospital emergency medical care innovation and advancement.
 Under the leadership of Medical Director Dr. Sophia Dyer, MD, the Department brings cutting edge pre-hospital care to the streets of Boston.
+All physicians at Boston EMS are board certified in Emergency Medicine.
 Maintaining one of the best cardiac survival rates in the country, Boston EMS has a national reputation for excellence.
 Through education, training, and research, the Office of the Medical Director ensures that the men and women of Boston EMS are well-trained and highly skilled.
 The Office of the Medical Director conducts influential research, manages community outreach and education initiatives, and plays a critical role in preparing physicians for careers in emergency medicine through the Boston EMS Fellowship Program.
 Boston EMS administrative and operational directors work in concert with the Office of the Medical Director to ensure that the citizens and visitors of Boston receive exceptional pre-hospital emergency medical care.

 Sophia Dyer, MD, FACEP

 Director, Boston EMS RTQI